 We know that our activities impact our environment and that we have a responsibility to minimise negative impacts and focus on ways to make a positive contribution.
 As a family run business (with three small children), we are acutely aware of the future of our environment and know that we have to preserve it for the next generation.
 We are always looking for new initiatives and ways that we can offer our clients environmentally concious choices when planting or landscaping.
-For example, we have just become accredited partners of Wildflower Turf Limited.

 Our Aims and Objectives are: